-At this stage, the rice is almost tender.
+At this stage, the rice is creamy and cooked through.

-Separately, boil the frozen peas in salty water for 10-15 minutes.
+Separately, boil the frozen peas in salted water for 10-15 minutes.
 Drain the water and set aside.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.